Lanthanum pentanickel

-LaNi5 is a hexagonal intermetallic compound composed of rare earth element lanthanum and transition metal nickel.
+LaNi5 is a hexagonal intermetallic compound composed of the rare earth element lanthanum and the transition metal nickel.
 It presents a calcium pentacopper (CaCu5) crystal structure.
 It is a melting compound with the same composition and has hydrogen storage capacity.

 Structure

 LaNi5 has a calcium pentacopper (CaCu5) type crystal structure, with a hexagonal lattice, space group is P6/mmm (No. 191), with lanthanum atom is located at coordinate origin 1a (0,0,0), two nickel atoms are located at 2c (1/ 3,2/3,0) and (2/3,1/3,0), the other three at 3g (1/2,0,1/2), (0,1/2,1/2), (1/2,1/2,1/2), with a=511pm, c=397pm.
-The unit cell contains 1 LaNi5 atom, the volume is 90×10-24 cm3, the LaNi5 unit cell contains a larger The six deformed tetrahedral voids can be used to fill in hydrogen atoms.
+The unit cell contains 1 LaNi5 atom, the volume is 90×10−24 cm3, the LaNi5 unit cell contains a larger The six deformed tetrahedral voids can be used to fill in hydrogen atoms.

 Chemical reactions

 As a hydrogen storage alloy, LaNi5 can absorb hydrogen to form the hydride LaNi5Hx (x≈6) when the pressure is slightly high and the temperature is low, or when the pressure decreases or the temperature increases, hydrogen can be released to form repeated absorption and release of hydrogen.
-But for the dehydrogenation process, because it is an endothermic reaction, in order to enable the reaction to proceed, the necessary energy must be added, otherwise the reaction will stop due to the decrease in temperature.
+Energy must be added for the dehydrogenation process to proceed as it is an endothermic reaction.
+A decrease in temperature will cause the reaction to stop.